lorenzifrancesco/survival-phd-physics/README.md

 In the first year the student needs to take 3 of them, and complete all of them by the end of the second year.

-All the proposed exams consists in 24 hours of didactics.
-The final exam depend on the courses.
-In most cases, it consts of an oral presentation on an advanced research topic (typically discussion of a paper). [??]
+All the proposed exams consist in 24 hours of didactics.
+The final exam depends on the courses.
+In most cases, it consists of an oral presentation on an advanced research topic (typically a discussion of a paper).
 It is possible to select one exam as an assessment provided by a summer or winter school, or another exam from the University of Padova, that is structurally similar to the ones offered in the Ph.D. school.

 #### Extra exams.
 The diploma supplement